jmporchet/bananas-events/README.md

 Set the redirect URL in the [Slack api settings](https://api.slack.com/apps/A6EMKTEAJ/oauth) according to the ngrok output

-Add the SLACK_POST_URL constant in ./.env and set it to the [Webhook URL for your team](https://api.slack.com/apps/A6EMKTEAJ/incoming-webhooks)

 Run ```npm start``` or ```npm run dev```

 ## Use

-Type ```/padel create 13:00 tomorrow``` to create a new event Type ```/padel list``` to get a list of scheduled events Type ```/padel delete 21``` to delete a specific event
+Type ```/padel create 13:00 tomorrow``` to create a new event

+Type ```/padel list``` to get a list of scheduled events

+Type ```/padel delete 21``` to delete a specific event

 ## Roadmap